 There are two main types of treatment in Homeopathy; i.e., acute and chronic.
 Acute treatment is for an illness of recent onset; it may be self-limited (for example, the common cold), or it may progress if not treated (for example, pneumonia).
 Chronic or constitutional treatment is for chronic disease that is a long-standing or recurrent health challenge.
 Many factors are involved in treating a constitutional health challenge: nature of the problem, the health history, family medical history, previous treatment, and the person’s inherent constitutional strength.
 The goal is to help the person to return to a state of balance and wellness through individualized homeopathic treatment.

 One of the reasons for Homeopathy’s popularity is its relative safety.
-With little to no side effects, many people see it as an effective alternative to modern allopathic medicines.
+With little to no side effects, many people see it as an alternative to modern allopathic medicines.

 Use in the United States

-According to the 2012 National Health Interview Survey (NHIS), which included a comprehensive survey on the use of complementary health approaches by Americans, an estimated 5 million adults and 1 million children used homeopathy in the previous year.
+According to a 2012 National Health Interview Survey (NHIS), which included a comprehensive survey on the use of complementary health approaches by Americans, an estimated 5 million adults and 1 million children used homeopathy in the previous year.